 Fireworks

-Be very wary during Loy Krathong, Chinese New Year and the Christian New Year’s Eve celebrations.
-Besides beautiful firework displays there are some questionable acts, such as setting off giant firecrackers in the street, holding onto lit fireworks, and throwing fireworks.
+Be very wary during Loy Krathong, Chinese New Year, and the Christian New Year’s Eve celebrations.
+Besides beautiful fireworks displays, there are some questionable acts, such as setting off giant firecrackers in the street, holding onto lit fireworks, and throwing fireworks.

 Mini Van